Shopify Software Engineer Interview: The Full Process, Decoded

 The goal is to find out whether you're a three-dimensional person, not a list of technologies.

-The classic trap is treating this like a behavioral interview and prepping polished STAR responses.
+The trap is treating this like a behavioral interview and prepping polished STAR responses.
 Shopify interviewers find that approach hollow, fast.
 You can always tell the difference between a person and a person reciting a framework.

 Before the interview, write out five moments that genuinely shaped how you work.
 Not your greatest hits.
 Turning points.
 A failure that changed how you operate.
 A decision that looked wrong at the time.
 A project where you cared more than the role required.